sahiga/sah/posts/a-tale-of-two-silicon-valley-experiences.rst

 AngelList is awesome
 --------------------

-AngelList introduced me to a ton of interesting startups, including the one I ended up joining.
+AngelList introduced me to a ton of interesting startups.
 If you're on the hunt for a software job, make sure you've created a candidate profile and set it to **actively looking**!

 Failing an interview is not the end of the world
 ------------------------------------------------